 So the checklist is coming along.
 You’ve collected your moving supplies, the tedious packing process has begun and you’re slowly chipping away at the small details.
 They’re a hectic couple weeks and we encounter movers going through it everyday!
 Despite all the stress associated with your move, we hope there’s also some excitement in the mixing pot!
 Considering all the emotions and tasks you’re in the midst of, have you stopped to think about how to adjust to a change of weather in your new city?
 Now this may not apply to all, though many movers go from experiencing one or two seasons a year to all four or visa versa.
 It’s probably best to plan ahead.
 Moving to a winter wonderland wearing nothing but tank tops isn’t the best way to start your move.
 We’ve got some some tips to avoid disaster when moving to a new climate:

-Moving to a new climatemoving to a new climate
+Moving to a new climate

 Prepare to have a few extra bucks in your budget to make any needed adjustments once you settle in.
 If you’re moving to a more warmer climate, make sure your new abode will be equipped with central air.
 If by chance central air won’t be part of your home you may need to drop a few pennies on air conditioning to save you from microwaving in the summers!